iter8-tools/docs/docs/tutorials/integrations/local.md

 # Running experiments in the local environment

-Iter8 can be used to run experiments in your local environment as in the following example.
+Iter8 can be used to run experiments in the local environment as in the following example.

 ```shell
 iter8 launch \